-Under ORS 30.271 there are limits to amount that can be claimed in cases against the state of Oregon or against an officer, employee or agent of the state acting within the persons scope of employment or duties
+Under ORS 30.271 there are limits to the amount that can be claimed in cases against the state of Oregon or against an officer, employee or agent of the state acting within the persons scope of employment or duties.

-What are some factors are used to value of a wrongful death case?
+What are some factors used to value a wrongful death case?

 - Age and health of the deceased;